kxie95/kxie95.github.io/_posts/2017-11-22-academy-solid.md

     _keyActions[key]();
 }
 ```
-We introduce a field which is injected through a constructor.
-Now everytime we need a new action for a key press, we simply provide it ourselves, rather than having to add new code inside the method everytime.
+We introduce a field which is injected into the class.
+With this new implementation, everytime we need a new action for a key press we simply provide it ourselves, rather than having to add new code inside the method everytime.
 The modification of behaviour is now outside of the method (hence the method is closed for modification).

 ### Liskov Substitution Principle
 **A class can be substituted with any of its subclasses and not break anything.**
 This principle is all about forming the correct abstractions.

 For example: